 .

 Then I glued it all together.
-Because my work bench was so tall already, I grabbed a ladder for this part to help me reach.
+Because my workbench was so tall already, I grabbed a ladder for this part to help me reach.

-Also, if you arenāt working in rainboots, youāre missing out.
-Thereās something about the foot sweat mixed with sawdust HA!
+Also, if you aren’t working in rainboots, you’re missing out.
+There’s something about the foot sweat mixed with sawdust HA!

-Okay, so once the dresser was clamped tight, I let the glue dry completely and came back the next dayā¦without my boots š
+Okay, so once the dresser was clamped tight, I let the glue dry completely and came back the next day…without my boots 🙂

 Step 3: Install Dresser Drawer Divider

 Since the top two drawers were split in the middle, I needed some sort of divider to mount the inside slides onto.
-So, I cut some scrap plywood strips (or 1x3s work good here, too), a scrap 2×2 block, and a piece to use as a spacer.
+I cut some scrap plywood strips (or 1x3s work good here, too), a scrap 2×2 block, and a piece to use as a spacer.

 I drilled pocket holes into the ends of the plywood and 2×2 and started installing into the dresser.
-I centered the 2×2 in the top of the frame and used a 6″ spacer block to help me install the plywood strips 6ā down from the top piece.
-Because the drawer fronts are inset, I made sure the front piece was inset as well so the drawer front will cover it.
+I centered the 2×2 in the top of the frame and used a 6″ spacer block to help me install the plywood strips 6” down from the top piece.

 .

-Then I cut my pieces down to size and cut a ¼ā dado to place the bottom.
+Then I cut my pieces down to size and cut a ¼” dado to place the bottom.
 Check out the plans for exact dimensions for these drawers and check out my drawer building guide for details on how to build and install drawer boxes.
 You can skip the dadoes and simply staple the bottom on if you prefer.

 I assemble my drawer boxes with pocket holes and screws, so I drilled pocket holes and began putting the boxes together.